Significant-Gravitas/AutoGPT/docs/content/server/new_blocks.md

 class BlockWithAPIKeyAuth(Block):
     class Input(BlockSchema):
         # Note that the type hint below is require or you will get a type error.
+        # The first argument is the provider name, the second is the credential type.
         credentials: CredentialsMetaInput[Literal['github'], Literal['api_key']] = CredentialsField(
             provider="github",
             supported_credential_types={"api_key"},